Languages of U.S. Virgin IslandsSee language map.

 |Virgin Islands Creole English||

 Dialects: Cruzan.
-St. Croix, St. Eustatius, St. John, and Saba are closest.
+St. Croix, St. Eustatius, St. John, and Saba are most similar.
 Alleyne says it is post-creole English.

 Classification: Creole, English based, Atlantic, Eastern, Southern